ArthurDanjou/artsite/content/projects/dl-dropout-reduces-underfitting.md

 The paper is available at: [https://arxiv.org/abs/2303.01500](https://arxiv.org/abs/2303.01500)

-This repository contains a robust, modular **TensorFlow/Keras** implementation of **Early Dropout** and **Late Dropout** strategies.
+This repository contains a modular **TensorFlow/Keras** implementation of **Early Dropout** and **Late Dropout** strategies.
 The goal is to verify the hypothesis that dropout, traditionally used to reduce overfitting, can also combat underfitting when applied only during the initial training phase.

 ## Scientific Objectives